 Chef Q&A: Suzanne Goin and Caroline Styne of Lucques

 “For years, West Hollywood has always shined colorful on the Los Angeles landscape.
-It’s the area of town that has really fostered creativity and exploration as the center of design, fashion and now more than ever, food,” offers Caroline Styne, who founded and opened Lucques with Chef Suzanne Goin in 1998.
-The rustic setting, with cozy beams and brick, has always showcased market-driven, seasonal dishes with a French touch, and they’ve earned incredible accolades since the first month of opening.
+It’s the area of town that has really fostered creativity and exploration as the center of design, fashion, and now more than ever, food,” says Caroline Styne, who founded and opened Lucques with Chef Suzanne Goin in 1998.
+The rustic setting has always showcased market-driven, seasonal dishes with a French touch, and they’ve been racking up incredible accolades since they opened in 1998.

-The colorful landscape of West Hollywood’s dining scene would certainly not be what it is today without Caroline Styne and Suzanne Goin, and we sat down for a Q&A to learn where they’ve been, where they are headed and, most importantly, how you can join in the celebrations for this massive milestone.
+West Hollywood’s dining scene would certainly not be what it is today without Caroline Styne and Suzanne Goin.
+We sat down for a Q&A to learn where they’ve been and where they are headed.

 What was the original mission of Lucques?